Associate and Consultative Observers of the Ibero-American Conference/

 what procedure should be adopted to apply to become an Observer?

-The steps to follow are set forth in the Consensus of San Salvador and in the Secretary General’s Bulletin 2011/1.
+The steps to follow are set forth in the Consensus of San Salvador and in the General Secretariat Bulletin.
 It is worthy of note that obtaining this category shall be subject to the unanimous acceptance of all the Ibero-American countries.

 benefits of being an Ibero-American Conference Observer